Chymyst/chymyst-core/docs/roadmap.md

  3 * 3 - Replace some timed tests by probabilistic tests that run multiple times and fail much less often; perhaps use Li Haoyi's `utest` framework that has features for this.

  3 * 3 - `SmartThread` should keep information about which RS and which reaction is now running.
 This can be used both for monitoring and for automatic assignment of thread pools for reactions defined in the scope of another reaction.

+ 3 * 3 - Write a tutorial section about timers and time-outs: cancellable recurring jobs, cancellable subscriptions, time-outs on receiving replies from non-blocking molecules (?)

 ## Will not do for now